About us

-A dad between jobs, a daughter with a pencil, and one honest conversation a week.
+A dad between jobs, a daughter with a pencil, and one honest conversation at a time.

 The one with the doodles

 Bella is eleven.
-She draws on everything — homework margins, napkins, the backs of receipts — so every conversation here ends with a doodle instead of a tidy answer.
+She draws on everything, homework margins, napkins, the backs of receipts, so every conversation here ends with a doodle instead of a tidy answer.
+Lately she's learning to use AI the careful way: she draws the doodle by hand first, then guides the AI to bring it to life in her own style, with her own rules for it.
+The idea, and the first drawing, are always hers.
 She runs her own little book club, she's happiest near horses, and she has full veto power over this whole project: any question she doesn't want to answer, she doesn't.
 That's the deal, and it's never up for debate.

 The okayest one